w3f/polkadot-wiki/docs/learn/learn-xcm.md

 slug: ../learn-xcm
 ---

-Cross-Consensus Message Format (XCM) aims to be a language to communicate ideas between consensus systems.
-One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is that of interoperability, and XCM is the vehicle through which it will deliver this promise.
-Simply, it is a standard that allows protocol developers to define the data and origins which their chains can send and receive from.
+The Cross-Consensus Message Format, or **XCM**, is a **messaging format** and language that is used to define messages between ideas systems.

+One of {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s main initiatives is that of interoperability, and XCM is the language in which complex cross-consensus conversations can occur in.
+This means that if two blockchains can "speak" XCM, they can seamlessly interact with each other.
+XCM is not meant to be only specific to
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, but rather its primary intention is to define a generic and common language amongst different consensus systems.

+Simply put: XCM is a standard that allows protocol developers to define the data and origins which their chains can send and receive from.
+It's important to note that XCM itself is _not_ how messages are delivered, but rather how they look and act.

 Out of the box, it comes with a VM that allows for customization of execution as well as the following properties:

 1. **Asynchronous**: XCM messages in no way assume that the sender will be blocking on its completion.